Myroslav341/rotation-captcha-solver/README.md

 # Rotation captcha solver

-University project to use NN in the python flask WEB app.
+Use NN in the Python Flask WEB app.

-Solving rotation captcha class by providing the target angel and the result picture after rotation.
+Solving rotation captcha by providing the target angle and the resulting picture afterward.

 ## Demo